Illustration showing Starting Strength facing off versus Stronglifts 5x5

 Illustration showing results from Starting Strength and StrongLifts 5x5, with more size in the lower body.

 For someone who’s new to lifting weights, doing three sets per exercise is enough to make fairly optimal progress, and it makes Starting Strength much easier to do and much easier to recover from.
-Mark Rippetoe is also an accomplished powerlifter with decades of experience coaching people, and so his method of teaching his lifts and methods tends to be more streamlined.
+Mark Rippetoe is also an accomplished powerlifter with decades of experience coaching people, so his method of teaching his lifts and methods tends to be more streamlined.
 If you had to pick between the two, Starting Strength is probably the better bet.

 Will They Help You Build Muscle?

 We do a lot of nitpicking.
-Not because we’re pedants—although we certainly are pedants—but because we think it matters.
+Not because we’re pedants—although we are pedants—but because we think it matters.
 If you can learn the lifts quicker, you can save yourself weeks of frustration.
 If you get results sooner, you’ll be less likely to give up.
 If you can build muscle more easily, you’ll be more likely to stick to your workouts.
-If you build a stronger upper body and bigger biceps, you’ll probably be stoked to keep challenging yourself in the gym.
-And if we can lower the injury risk by using better beginner lifts, that’s fewer people having to take weeks off for rehab or rest.
-That’s why we care about things that might seem like minor details.

 Illustration of a skinny man bulking up, building muscle, and gaining weight.